Entanglement Structures in Quantum Field Theories: Negativity Cores and Bound Entanglement in the Vacuum: The Gaussian Separability Criterion

 where the $Y_i$ are all PSD matrices representing additional local noise contributions.
 With such sequential bipartitions, the simultaneous separability of the core would be identified as,

 where the $Y_i$'s are understood to be placed in their relevant Hilbert spaces completed by $\mathbf{0}$ block matrices.
 For $n_c = 2$, this sequential procedure is achieved in one level with no ambiguity.
 For $n_c > 2$, this sequential procedure requires multiple levels with an array of different possible splitting structures at each level.
-Though not all sequences allow identification of Eq.~\eqref{eq:simultaneouscoresep} structure (indicating incompatible noise assignments for subsequent levels), a simple search over multiple splitting sequences allows full simultaneous separability in the core to be reliably identified.
-The rapid loss of numerical precision through this technique with matrix inversions at each level demands utilization of arbitrary precision libraries with several hundreds of digits to calculate the simultaneously separable decomposition of Eq.~\eqref{eq:simultaneouscoresep}, exacerbated for fixed $n_c$ at large number of lattice sites per region, $d$, and associated spatial separations.
+A search over splitting sequences allows full simultaneous separability in the core to be reliably identified.
+The rapid loss of numerical precision through this technique with matrix inversions at each level has required utilization of precision with several hundreds of digits to calculate the simultaneously separable decomposition of Eq.~\eqref{eq:simultaneouscoresep}, exacerbated for fixed $n_c$ at large number of lattice sites per region, $d$, and associated spatial separations.